And how to get savvy with finances, especially with a lower income.

 Overcoming a scarcity mindset

-On the flip side to overspending is being afraid to spend all together.
-I know with a limited income, spending money on anything other than necessities can feel frivolous.
+On the flip side of overspending is being afraid to spend at all.
+I understand that spending money on anything other than necessities can feel frivolous when you have a limited income.
 It’s another backward norm that’s been knocked into our heads.
 Learning how to spend money is a real thing.
-Make a conscious effort to reconcile how you spend and why you spend and I bet you dollars to donuts, not only will your budget become more balanced, you’ll feel better overall about spending in general.
+Make a conscious effort to reconcile how and why you spend.
+I bet you dollars to donuts; not only will your budget become more balanced, but you’ll also feel better overall about spending in general.

 Find a leg up where you can

 Lower-income folks are the thriftiest and most creative when it comes to money because we straight up have to be.
-Use those skills to find where you can give yourself the biggest financial break.
-For some of us, that means finding a roommate to split housing costs with or moving back in with your parents.
+Use those skills to locate where you can give yourself the biggest financial break.
+That might mean finding a roommate to split housing costs with or moving back in with your parents.
 You might decide to sell your car and use public transit instead of having a car payment.
 Find something.

-There’s a weird narrative with money that those of us with small income deserve to struggle.
-We don’t.
-Finding any way to either make more money or reduce your overhead isn’t a cheat code and it doesn’t lessen any accomplishments you make.
+There’s this weird money narrative that those of us with small incomes deserve to struggle.
+Well, we don’t.
+Finding ways to either make more money or reduce your overhead isn’t a cheat code.
+Oh, and it doesn’t lessen any accomplishments you make.
 It’s smart financial planning.
-To be a little harsh about it, chickadee’s, you literally can’t afford to let the societal norms keep you from making decisions to improve your finances.
-Do you want to be financially secure or do you want to impress BrentDawg420 on Twitter?
+To be a little harsh about it, chickadees, you literally can’t afford to let the societal norms keep you from making decisions to improve your finances.
+Do you want to be financially secure, or do you want to impress BrentDawg420 on Twitter?
 If it’s the latter, bestie, are you okay?

 Start looking at how to increase your income

 Increasing your income can look vastly different for everyone.
 If you need cash like now now, one of the quickest and easiest things to do is sell stuff you don’t need through Craigslist, Facebook Marketplace, or pawn shops.
 Beyond that, start brainstorming how you can consistently increase your income.
 This may mean taking a second job or switching to a higher-paying one.
-It may mean negotiating for a higher salary, or it may involve learning a new skill to qualify for raise or a new role at your current job.
-You could set up something on the side like altering clothes or detailing cars.
+It may mean negotiating for a higher salary or learning a new skill to qualify for a raise or a new role at your current job.
+You could set up something like altering clothes or detailing cars on the side.
 The options are infinite.
 I mean it.
-There’s a woman on TikTok that does tarot readings and the tarot cards are Taco Bell hot sauce packets.
-If she finesse a way to make extra money, so can you.
+A woman on TikTok does tarot readings, and the tarot cards are Taco Bell hot sauce packets.
+If she can finesse a way to make extra money, so can you.